vuw-research-computing/raapoi-tools/docs/index.md

 # What is the VUW HPC Cluster

-The CAD Cluster (hereafter referred to as: the cluster) is a Uni-wide computing resource that uses the Slurm resource manager to schedule jobs and reserve resources.
+The CADGrid HPC Cluster (hereafter referred to as: the cluster) is a Uni-wide computing resource that uses the Slurm resource manager to schedule jobs and reserve resources.
 Similar to most modern compute clusters, the cluster requires you to request CPU, Memory and Time for your job.
 If you do not request these